 Depending on the nature of the hardware and the type of algorithm you choose to run, the ratio between the number of physical qubits you need to support a single logical qubit varies - but current estimates put it at about 1000 to one.
 That's huge.
 Today’s machines are nowhere near capable of getting benefits from this kind of Quantum Error Correction.

-QEC has seen many partial demonstrations in laboratories around the world - first steps making clear it’s a viable approach.
+QEC has seen many partial demonstrations in laboratories around the world - the first steps in making clear it’s a viable approach.
 But in general the enormous resource overhead leads to things getting worse when we try to implement QEC.
-Right now there is a global research effort underway trying to cross the “break even” point where it’s actually advantageous to use QEC relative to the many resources it consumes.
+Right now there is a global research effort underway trying to cross the “break-even” point where it’s actually advantageous to use QEC relative to the many resources it consumes.

 How do we get there?

 Quantum firmware and Quantum Error Correction